Making improvements to your home

 • Installing other services, eg. security lights, additional gas appliances

-Permission is not normally refused but we do need to ensure your proposals meet Building and Planning regulations where required and that the work will comply with our Health and Safety requirements.
+Permission is not normally refused but we do need to ensure your proposals meet Building and Planning regulations and comply with our Health and Safety requirements.
 Some improvements, such as those affecting gas or electrical supplies, will need to be carried out by a qualified trades person too - we'll confirm all that’s required when you request permission.